 Help Others Restore Integrity man looking at a purple computer screen

-In The Porn Trap, therapists Wendy and Larry Maltz say that most people became involved with pornography “because it seemed simply to promise a harmless good time.”¹ Porn seems to offer a safe outlet for sexual energy, as well as sexual curiosity, unmet fantasy, and self-exploration.²
+In The Porn Trap, therapists Wendy and Larry Maltz say that most people became involved with pornography “because it seemed simply to promise a harmless good time.”4 Likewise, in the Romanian study, respondents said they watched porn for “entertainment,” “because I like to develop fantasies based on porn,” and “it’s just fun.”
+Porn seems to offer a safe outlet for unmet fantasy and self-exploration.

 Everyone knows that sexual relationships are fraught with risk.
 What safer way to explore sexual pleasure than through porn?
 Some have even argued that porn reduces the amount of sexual violence and unsafe sex.